gildas-lormeau/zip.js/README.md

 await zipWriter.add("hello.txt", { readable: helloWorldReadable });
 await zipWriter.close();

-// Retrieves the content of the zip as a Blob object const zipBlob = await new Response(zipStream.readable).blob();
+// Retrieves the zip as a Blob object const zipBlob = await new Response(zipStream.readable).blob();

 // Reads the Blob object with a BlobReader object